mahikajain3/MAYS/README.md

 - Use Test-Driven-Development (TDD) to make sure we have testing
 - Use Swagger for initial interaction with server
 - Use Swagger, pydoc and good docstrings for documentation
+- Use MongoDB for data storage, connected to cloud